How accounting helps your business

 When your business has grown beyond a certain size, it is good sense to hire a specialist to handle the accounting, so that you can focus on running things.
 However, a good accountant can do far more than just free up your time.
 Businesses that hire good accountants often benefit from a wide range of other services too, which help to save money, reduce risk, comply with regulation, manage growth and plan ahead.
 As a business owner, most of your big decisions will have a financial dimension, so it only good sense to discuss them with your accountant first.

 Here are some of the key ways in which an accountant can be a linchpin of your business.
+Find out about:

 Paying the right amount of tax

 You don’t want to pay more tax than necessary, but underpaying will get you into trouble with HMRC.
-As a result you may err on the side of caution when it comes to your tax return.
+As a result you may err on the side of caution when it comes to your business tax return.
 An accountant can calculate your expenses and allowances with much more confidence, and so should be able to find significant savings – while avoiding those costly mistakes.

 An accountant keeps up to speed with tax law, so knows all the ways you can legally reduce your tax bill.
 He or she can identify legitimate tax-efficient strategies such as the use of government incentives, allowances, expenses, offsetting losses, or changing the way you draw income from your business.